HydrogenPlumbing/hydrogen-protocol/README.md

 **Hydrogen Protocol Device Provisioning  and Network Management**

 Devices and relays can be provisioned and operated using a lightweight protocol that enables control plane communication between IoT devices, relays and network gateways.
-These messages are defined  configured in the 8 bit HP message header (header format TK).
+These messages are configured in the 8 bit HP message header (header format TK).